AiCEG/mlprojectgarbage/readme.md

 - Base Model: ResNet50
 - Global Average Pooling: To Reduce the spatial dimensions of the feature map.
-- Dense Layer: With relu activation (ReLU activation function is used to introduce nonlinearity in a neural network, helping mitigate the vanishing gradient problem during machine learning model training and enabling neural networks to learn more complex relationships in data)
+- Dense Layer: With ReLU activation (ReLU activation function is used to introduce nonlinearity in a neural network, helping mitigate the vanishing gradient problem during machine learning model training and enabling neural networks to learn more complex relationships in data)
 - Dropout Layer: randomly sets input units to 0.
 Helps to prevent overfitting.
 - Ouput Layer: a sigmoid function to output the classification (two classes in our dataset so binary classification)